Side by side

 14What is man, that he should be clean?
 And he that is born of a woman, that he should be righteous?

-14What is a mere human, that he could be pure?
-Or anyone born of a woman, that he could be righteous?
+14What is man, that he should be clean? and he which is born of a woman, that he should be righteous?

 15Behold, he putteth no trust in his holy ones; Yea, the heavens are not clean in his sight: